ceroy-ak/VSbs/README.md

 >Note: Each Screenshot takes 10 secs of extra time to let the image load, so total time will be 10 seconds x No.of pages
 ***
 # Why?
-I was kinda frustated by the fact that Vitalsource only allows to print 2 Pages at a time and considering my e-book being 2590 Pages, it becomes virtually impossible to print it one by one.
+I was kinda frustrated by the fact that Vitalsource only allows to print 2 Pages at a time and considering my e-book being 2590 Pages, it becomes virtually impossible to print it one by one.
 So I made this Chrome extension which takes screenshot of all the pages one by one.
 The extension is currently having quite many issues, but at the end of day it works.

 # How to use it?